Family Days Out in Sussex

 St Helens Park Local Nature Reserve, Langham Road Hastings, managed by St Helens Park conservation society.

 The Helen Garden, Eastbourne BN20 7XL, putting, boules, playground, 01323 410000

 The Level, Central Brighton, playground with play opportunities for children of all ages and abilities, including those in wheelchairs.
 The whole area is fenced and has a water drinking fountain, bins and seating, including picnic benches.
 There is attractive but hard-wearing planting, grassy areas for informal play and trees for shade.
 Extensive sand play area, boardwalk running through sand area and paths through the grassy areas.
-Petanque terrain, sensory gardens and The Velo Cafe building has public toilets, including a disabled toilet.
+Petanque terrain, sensory gardens and café building with public toilets, including a disabled toilet.

-Tilgate Park, Crawley, woodland, lake, picnic area, playground, nature reserve, watersports on the lake at weekends/school hols, Go Ape, Smith and Western restaurant, golf course & driving range, 01293 521168.
+Tilgate Park, Crawley, woodland, lake, picnic area, playground, nature reserve, water sports on the lake at weekends/school holidays, Go Ape, Smith and Western restaurant, golf course & driving range, 01293 521168.